 Is dental implant restoration or repair painful?

-While dental implant restoration or repair may be mildly uncomfortable, Dr. Gallardo and Dr. Lamas ensure their patients will be comfortable during treatment using innovative topical and local anesthetics.
-The surgeons will prescribe the necessary pain medications for a comfortable healing process following treatment, as well.
+While dental implant restoration or repair may be mildly uncomfortable, Dr. Gallardo ensures his patients will be comfortable during treatment using innovative topical and local anesthetics.
+The surgeon will prescribe the necessary pain medications for a comfortable healing process following treatment, as well.